 Here is a fantastic example of when a sales person decided to discard what he walked in with and talked about what mattered to the customer.

-If you have learnt lessons from failures be ok to share those failure stories with your customers.
-Most importantly, talk about how you managed the situation when the failure hit and and what you are doing to make sure it doesn’t happen again.
+If you have learnt lessons from failures, be ok to share those failure stories with your customers.
+Most importantly, talk about how you managed the situation when the failure hit and and what you are doing to make sure that it doesn’t happen again.
 Sales teams are so focussed on success stories that they come across as fake.
-Its not just failure and success but a fine balance of both that makes you real.
+It’s not just failure and success but a fine balance of both that makes you real.

-Employee incentives must be crafted so as not to undermine the development of long-term relationships.
-If you reward only for short-term sales, don’t be surprised if employee behavior neglects relationship building.
+Employee incentives must be crafted so that it does not undermine the development of long-term relationships.
+If you reward only for short-term sales, don’t be surprised if employee behaviour neglects relationship building.

 I want to run a sales storytelling marathon.
 How about you?